 If all goes well, and there are no complications, symptoms should fade after 45 minutes.4

 Pepper spray is one of a growing assortment of “less lethal” weapons available to law enforcement.
-These weapons are designed to subdue a suspect without resorting to lethal force (i.e., shooting the suspect with a gun).
+These weapons are designed to subdue a suspect without resorting to lethal force (for example, shooting the suspect with a gun).
 Other examples of less-lethal weapons are batons, tasers and police dogs.5

 But what if cops don’t use these weapons in a responsible manner?
 What if cops take advantage of their new arsenal and use the weapons just to harass people they don’t like?